May prompts a remarkable weather shift wherein rainfall takes precedence and sweeps across

 Temperature

-Male's May showcases an average high-temperature of a still hot 31°C, hardly distinct from
+Male marks the onset of May with an average high-temperature of a still hot 31°C (87.8°F), a subtle shift from

 Heat index